danial-k/kubernetes-intro/README.md

         - containerPort: 8000
  ```

-This will create a replication set with precisely 3 pods maintained.
+This will create a replication set with 3 pods maintained.
 To expose the pods as a load balanced externally available service, create the following:
  ```yaml
 apiVersion: v1
 kind: Service